openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_enrollment.rst

 Course creators, Admins, and Staff, however, can enroll learners in a course either before or after the learners register their user accounts.

-.. important:: To work on a course, every course team member must register and activate a user account and enroll.
+.. important:: Course team members are not automatically enrolled in courses, although they can access content in Studio, the LMS, and Insights.
+To work on a course, every course team member must register, activate a user account, and enroll in the course.

 .. _enroll_student: